Is Bio-Inspired Learning Better than Backprop? Benchmarking Bio Learning vs. Backprop: Experiments

 \section{Experiments}

-We conduct experiments on Hebbian Learning (HB), Feedback Alignment (FA), Direct Feedback Alignment (DFA) and Backprop (BP).
-Multiple datasets including CIFAR-10 \cite{Krizhevsky09learningmultiple} and CIFAR-100 \cite{Krizhevsky09learningmultiple} are used for testing.
-For CIFAR-100, two other Bio-algorithms Difference Target Propagation (DTP) and Predictive Coding (PC) are also benchmarked for a more in-depth comparison.
+We conduct experiments on Hebbian Learning (HB), Feedback Alignment (FA), Direct Feedback Alignment (DFA), Difference Target Propagation (DTP), Predictive Coding (PC) and Backprop (BP).
+Multiple datasets including CIFAR-10 \cite{Krizhevsky09learningmultiple}, CIFAR-100 \cite{Krizhevsky09learningmultiple} and Stanford Sentiment Treebank (SST-2) \cite{sst2} are used for testing.
 We use Convolutional Neural Networks (CNNs) for the experiments owing to their higher accuracies than Fully Connected Networks (FCNs).
-For all experiments, 4 layered networks are used with the first 3 layers being convolutional layers having 100, 196 and 400 neurons respectively and the last layer being a linear layer for the case of BP, FA and DFA and ridge classifier for the case of Hebbian.
+For all experiments, 4 layered networks are used with the first 3 layers being convolutional layers having 100, 196 and 400 neurons respectively and the last layer being a linear layer for the case of BP, FA, DFA, DDTP and PC and ridge classifier for the case of Hebbian.
 For FA and DFA the implementation from \cite{10.3389/fnins.2021.629892} is used and for Hebbian learning the implementation from \cite{miconi} is used.
 For DTP the implementation from \cite{theoretical_framework} is used, called DDTP, while for PC the implementation from \cite{PC} is used.
 For fair comparison between Bio-learning and BP, vanilla networks are used for all experiments without drop-out, batch-norm or any other training tricks.
 Hyper-parameters used are provided in the Appendix.
 All experiments are conducted for 100 epochs unless stated otherwise.